 - Men are less emotional, on average.
 Therefore, they shouldn’t bother practicing vulnerability.

-While the Appeal to nature fallacy makes a general claim of goodness/healthiness, the naturalistic fallacy makes a moralistic value claim.
+While the Appeal To Nature Fallacy makes a general claim of goodness/healthiness, the Naturalistic Fallacy makes a moralistic value claim.
 You can also deduce from previous examples that people often intertwine and use these two last fallacies in gender roles and sexuality discussions.